MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/libtirpc32bit.md

 ## Configuration

-To configure the libtirpc 32-bit package for compilation, run the following command:
+To configure the libtirpc 32-bit package for compilation, run the following commands:

 ```bash
 make distclean